TanyaLeBean/tanyalebean.github.io/index.md

 We're probably a traumagenic system.
 You can find more information
 about specific headmates on [our pages](https://tanyalebean.github.io/headmates/)!

+### What are we doing?
+You can find out what we're doing at [our twitter](https://www.twitter.com/tanyathebean) most often, but I am trying to start a [blog](https://tanyalebean.github.io/blog)

 ##### Testing site
 [Link](https://tanyalebean.github.io/thisisatest)